 The discussion of structure leads to consideration of another difference between project and general management.
-In general management, there is a reasonably well defined managerial hierarchy.
+In general management, there are reasonably well-defined reporting relationships.
 Superior-subordinate relationships are known, and lines of authority are clear.
 In project management this is rarely true.
 The PM may be relatively low in the hierarchical chain of command.
 This does not, however, reduce his or her responsibility of completing a project successfully.
 Responsibility without the authority of rank or position is so common in project management as to be the rule, not the exception.